forieux/qmm/docs/background.rst

 The optimization is done thanks to quadratic surrogate function.
 In particular, **no linesearch** is necessary and **close form formula for the step** are used with guaranteed convergence.
-The explicit step formula allows fast convergence of the algorithm to a minimiser of the criterion without tuning parameters.
-On the contrary, the criterion must meet the conditions above.
+The explicit step formula allows fast convergence of the algorithm to a minimizer of the objective function without tuning parameters.
+On the contrary, the objective must meet the conditions above.

 The losses implemented in the toolbox, in addition to the square function, are illustrated below.
 The Geman & Mc Clure and the truncated square approximation